Melbourne Cup Tips

 Of course, there is a variation of this bet as well- a Box First Four.
 You can choose four or more horses that will finish the race in any order, but still, be in the first four.
 This alternative increases your chances of winning, as there are multiple possible outcomes.

 An each-way bet is a combination of a Win and a Place bet.
 That means half your stake is placed on the win and the other part on the place.
 If your horse wins, you’ll receive payouts for both parts of the bet.

 On the other hand, if your horse finishes second, third etc. you will still receive the place part of the bet.

-If you want to ramp up the excitement levels, one of our Flemington Melbourne Cup tips is to bet live.
+If you want to ramp up the excitement levels, one of our Flemington Melbourne Cup tips is to bet live (more information to watch the Melbourne Cup live).
 You can place the bets after the race has started.
 What adds to the thrill of live betting is the fact that the odds change as the horses change positions, so you should monitor them closely.

 The Melbourne Cup tips are here to help you out in any way possible, but, ultimately, the decision is yours.
 It all comes down to you knowing your preferences and deciding which betting option is the way to go.

 Melbourne Cup Tips – Past Winners

 One of the crucial Flemington Melbourne Cup tips is the list of the past winners, so you can see whether the favourites of a certain year made actually won the Melbourne Cup – the last horse to win back-to-back Melbourne Cups was Makybe Diva, who won the race three times between 2003 and 2005.

 Jockey Kerrin McEvoy is also a man to look for when deciding on your Melbourne Cup fancy – the Australian-based jockey has won two of the last four runnings of the Melbourne Cup and three in total.